Woman Owned Business Tax Benefits: Everything You Need to Know

 On the USA.gov website, you’ll also find a resource list for any businesses considered to be socially or economically disadvantaged.
 There are national, state, and local listing to choose from.
 For programs in your area, you can search the USA.gov website by plugging in your ZIP code.

 You can also check out the Minority Business Development Agency, another government site that has a wealth of resources for women owned businesses.
 On this site, you can read plenty of advice pieces that will show you how to find and secure contracting opportunities.
 There are also many educational resources to take advantage of and success stories to read.
+The SBA also offers some resources on the Women Owned Small Business Federal Contracting Program.

 Need additional information related to woman-owned business tax benefits and other business tax information?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.